 Read more about Dyno tests here >>

 If Caterpillar registers faulty performance, they will ship the engine back to the rebuilder for fixing.
 The delay can be a few days each time the engine is in transport.

-We Dyno test each of our engines onsite at our shop location, which greatly speeds up our turnaround times.
-Typically our engines pass every Dyno test the first time without any need for adjustments or replacements.
+Many of our engines care Dyno tested onsite at our shop location, which greatly speeds up our turnaround times.
+Typically our engines pass the Dyno test the first time without any need for adjustments or replacements.

 Question 5: “What is Your Turnaround Time?”

 Rebuilt engines through Caterpillar require an average of 3-6 months for completion.
-Small rebuild shops could take anywhere from a month to several months depending on if they have the correct parts in stock or need to order them.
-Length of turnaround also depends on whether the rebuilder has worked with that exact engine before or not.
+Small rebuild shops could take anywhere from a month to several months depending whether they have the correct parts in stock or need to order them.
+Length of turnaround also depends on whether the rebuilder has worked with that exact engine before.
 So, be ready to ask specific questions about supplies and rebuilding experience specific to the model, type and arrangement of your CAT engine.

 Asking the Right Questions will Save You Time and Money

 If you are looking for an engine replacement for any mining or construction equipment, we hope these five questions will help to assist you in finding the solution provider that’s right for your particular engine and budget.

 If you are in immediate need for a remanufactured engine in the categories of CAT 3500, 3400 or C-Series, please contact by phone at 303-659-4562 during normal U.S. business hours or use our Quote Request Form >>